Top Green Hydrogen Companies Driving the Clean Energy Revolution in 2025

 The Role of Green Hydrogen Companies

-Leading companies like Yonderh2, Plug Power, Nel ASA, and Fortescue Future Industries are:
+Leading green hydrogen companies like Plug Power, Nel ASA, and Fortescue Future Industries are:

 These companies are building the backbone of the emerging hydrogen economy, positioning themselves as key players in the decarbonized energy landscape.

-Despite growing momentum in 2025, the green hydrogen sector faces several complex challenges that limit scalability and profitability.
+Despite growing momentum in 2025, green hydrogen companies face several complex challenges that limit their scalability and profitability.
 These issues span cost, infrastructure, policy, and technology—posing hurdles that the industry must overcome to reach mainstream adoption.

 1. High Cost of Electrolysis